D.E. Shaw pushes for break up of Emerson Electric

-Oct 15 (Reuters) - Hedge fund D.E.
-Shaw on Tuesday called for Emerson Electric Co to split itself into two separate businesses, arguing that the move could unlock more than $20 billion worth of shareholder value.
+(Reuters) - Hedge fund D.E.
+Shaw on Tuesday called for Emerson Electric Co (EMR.N) to split itself into two separate businesses, arguing that the move could unlock more than $20 billion worth of shareholder value.

 The hedge fund, which holds a more than 1% stake in Emerson, said the industrial conglomerate’s stock was undervalued and it should split into a pure play industrial automation business and a climate technology-focused firm, in a letter to the company’s board.